coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 A nonchaotic character who possesses a *chaos diamond* gains one negative level.
-Although this level never results in actual level loss, it remains as long as the diamond is in the character's possession and cannot be overcome in any way (including *restoration* spells).
+Although this level never results in actual level loss, it remains as long as the diamond is in the character’s possession and cannot be overcome in any way (including *restoration* spells).

 Strong varied; CL 19th; Craft Wondrous Item, *cloak of chaos, magic